Overview and Eligibility

 Fellows attend monthly Tuesday evening seminars taught by PANY faculty scheduled throughout the academic year.

-The centerpiece of the program is a mentoring relationship with a practicing psychoanalyst from the PANY faculty.
+The centerpiece of the program is a mentoring relationship with a practicing psychoanalyst from PANY.
 These meetings afford an opportunity for Fellows to become more acquainted with psychoanalytic theory, practice, and areas of special interest.
 Meetings take place monthly in the analyst’s private office at a time arranged by the analyst and Fellow.
 Most mentors are located in Manhattan, but mentor assignments on occasion may be arranged in Brooklyn, Long Island, Westchester, and northern New Jersey.
 At least eight monthly mentorship meetings are required to be awarded the Certificate of Completion of the PANY Fellowship.

 Applications are reviewed and acceptance decisions are made on a rolling basis.
 The awarding of the Fellowship is a highly competitive process.
 A member of the Fellowship Committee will speak with each applicant to explore his or her interests and the ability to benefit from the Fellowship Program.